amgorithm/Project-2/README.md

 ![Poet Details](./src/components/images/Poet_Details.png)

-The final core component is the about section is accessed via the footer component.
-This section provides a quote about the power and importance of poetry and a summary of the contents found on the website.
+The final core component is the about section which is accessed via the footer component.
+As displayed below, this section provides a quote about the power and importance of poetry and a summary of the contents found on the website.

 ![About](./src/components/images/About.png)